 For higher education courses that started in September 2017 and beyond, the UCAS tariff for Gold Arts Award is 16.

-Your moderation needs to have taken place by 18 June 2021, in order to allow time for the awarding organisation to send the results to UCAS.
+Your moderation needs to have taken place by the second Friday in June, in order to allow time for your results to be sent to UCAS.

-Note: For online and postal moderations, the booked date is the sample confirmation date, which precedes the actual moderation date by a few weeks.
-For these moderation types, we will clearly advertise the last sample confirmation dates that meet the UCAS deadline as soon as they become available for booking.
+Note: For online and postal moderations, the booked date is the sample date, which precedes the actual moderation date by approx 2 weeks.
+For each of these moderation types, we will clearly note the last sample date that meets the UCAS deadline for moderation, when advertising these dates on the respective website page.
 For standard (face-to-face) moderations, the booked date is the actual moderation date.

 Universities will take into account your actual achievement in whatever qualifications you have put on the application form.
 Admissions staff take account of actual achievement in terms of grades and content of qualifications so tariff points are not always considered.
 You should make sure that you refer to the Gold Arts Award in any communications you have with HEIs.

 Is Gold Arts Award only for people wanting to go to university?

 Gold Arts Award is our highest recognition of your abilities as a creative arts leader.
 At Gold level, you are working as an arts practitioner while broadening your horizons within the arts world.
 Working at this level will extend your creativity, communication, planning, teamwork and leadership skills, and will support your progression through any education, training or career pathway.